mjc-school/MJC-School/stage #2/module#5 Engineering Best-Practices/Readme.md

 set a proper naming convention for your Java project.
 Pre-decide names for every class, interfaces, methods and variables etc.
-If other developers are also working with you on the same project, they should also follow it to maintai the uniformity.
+If other developers are also working with you on the same project, they should also follow it to maintain the uniformity.
 A meaningful naming convention is extremely important as everything, from classes to interfaces are identified from their names in the code.